hrbrmstr/sergeant/README.md

 The following functions are implemented:

+-   `drill_connection`: Setup parameters for a Drill server/cluster connection
 -   `drill_active`: Test whether Drill HTTP REST API server is up
 -   `drill_cancel`: Cancel the query that has the given queryid
 -   `drill_metrics`: Get the current memory metrics